 Children also need their sleep – it is essential for their cognitive and physical development and to develop the parts of the brain that enable emotional regulation.
-During sleep, a child’s brain processes what has been seen and learnt since the last period of sleep, filing away new information and building the child’s understanding of the new and exciting world around them.
+During sleep, a child’s brain processes what has been seen and learnt whilst awake, filing away information and building the child’s understanding of the new and exciting world around them.
 In young children, growth hormones are secreted in certain stages of sleep and for that process to work effectively, a child needs not just to sleep, but to sleep well – transitioning smoothly through sleep cycles enabling these systems to operate as nature intended.

 If children are designed to sleep – if their well-being depends on it, why do some seem to find it so hard?
-Believe it or not, sleeping well requires a set of learned skills – although for some reason this information appears to be a closely guarded secret.
+Believe it or not, there is more to sleep than simply closing your eyes and allowing it to happen!

 But then all of a sudden, I didn’t.
 Harry began waking – sometimes relatively briefly, other times for hours.
 I rocked him, we co-slept, but nothing worked.
 Naps were an even bigger challenge as he woke after 40 minutes, clearly still tired but resolutely opposed to returning to sleep.
 Harry was exhausted.
 I glossed over it at the time, but so was I.

 All-too-often parents delay taking action and wait until they are breaking point, wishing away precious time with their child and holding out for the day (or night!) when things turn a corner.
 It doesn’t have to be that way.
 Whatever a parent’s motivation for seeking help with their child’s sleep, the natural by-product of the process is that the whole family sleeps better.
-Bodies and brains, both adult and child, start to see the numerous benefits of getting the amount of sleep they need rather than what they can manage before staying asleep just gets too hard.
+Bodies and brains, both adult and child, start to benefit from the numerous benefits of achieving a great quality and quantity of sleep.